- February 2018

 About the M23 smart motorway upgrade

-The project is being carried out by Kier on behalf of Highways England.
+The project is being carried out by client Kier on behalf of Highways England.
 It will ease congestion on this busy 11-mile stretch of the M23 and link roads to the junctions, including the Gatwick airport spur road.

 It involves widening the motorway at critical points and upgrading it to a smart motorway with four lanes throughout.
 The junctions are being adjusted accordingly.